The Best Citizenship-by-Investment Programs for 2025

 While there is mandatory military service in Turkey, it won’t affect you unless you’re really young or plan to pass citizenship to your future children.

-VERDICT: Turkey’s program is interesting in that you stand a decent chance to get your money back and even turn a profit on its economic citizenship offering.
-Its relatively low minimum investment, as well as easy access to the USA and the UK, make it a decent addition to a passport portfolio (something we help people create).
+Its relatively low minimum investment, as well as easy access to the US and the UK, make it a decent addition to a passport portfolio (something we help people create).
 Yet, we still think it’s not solid enough to stand on its own as a replacement for a Tier A passport.

 Learn more about Turkey’s citizenship by investment program here.

-Caribbean Citizenship by Investment Programs
+Caribbean Citizenship-by-Investment Programs

 Now, let’s move out of Europe and into the Americas, namely the Caribbean.

-If you’re a western citizen, the deep discount of Caribbean programs over European Union citizenship programs can be quite appealing.
+If you’re a Western citizen, the deep discount of Caribbean programs over European Union citizenship programs can be quite appealing.

 There was immense competition among the Caribbean CBI programs in 2020 as the global COVID-19 epidemic grounded most of the world’s planes and left the tourism-dependent islands stranded and hurting for cash.